TomJamesBW/PodcastPlanner/UserGuide.md

    - Great for sharing with team members or keeping notes

 2. **Export as PDF**:
+   - Opens a new tab with your formatted document
+   - Click the **Print / Save as PDF** button in the top right
-   - Opens a print dialog
+   - Your browser's print dialog opens with full color support
-   - Choose "Save as PDF" from your printer options
+   - Choose "Save as PDF" to download or print directly
-   - Creates a professional-looking document
+   - Creates a professional-looking document with your color scheme

 3. **Export as JPG Image**:
    - Creates a high-quality image of your plan